-EMPG Program recipients are strongly encouraged to update their State Housing Strategy using the State Housing Strategy Template provided by FEMA Individual Assistance (IA) as part of their EOP or as a standalone document.
+EMPG Program recipients are strongly encouraged to update their State Housing Strategy using the State Housing Strategy Template as part of their EOP or as a standalone document.
 In addition to the State Housing Strategy Template, recipients are encouraged to define and emphasize sheltering, short term, and permanent housing planning.

-The State Housing Strategy Template helps states identify priorities and document critical, jurisdiction-specific processes and procedures to promote an efficient disaster housing mission.
+The State Housing Strategy Template helps states identify priorities and document critical, jurisdictionspecific processes and procedures to promote an efficient disaster housing mission.
 The template walks recipients through the following planning considerations as seen in the table below.
+See the State-Administered Direct Housing Grant Guide, July 2020 for the template and other supporting information.